TartanLlama/tartanllama.github.io/_posts/2017-01-18-mentoring.md

 ## Looking for a Mentor?

-If you are looking for guidance, whether you are a high-school or university student, a recent graduate, a junior developer still trying to decide your career path, an experienced developer looking to move to something new, or anything else, then get in touch with someone on [this list][mentor-list].
+If you are looking for guidance, whether you are a high-school[^1] or university student, a recent graduate, a junior developer still trying to decide your career path, an experienced developer looking to move to something new, or anything else, then get in touch with someone on [this list][mentor-list].
 If you’d rather we got in touch with mentors for you, then fill in [this short form][mentee-form], or contact us by [email][edi-email] or [Twitter][edi-twitter].
 All we need is a short bio and the areas in which you are interested in being mentored.

+[^1]: Depending on your age, child protection laws may apply.
+If you're interested, get in touch and we'll see what we can do.

 [cpp-edinburgh-website]: http://cppedinburgh.uk/
 [stephanie-blog]: http://stephaniehurlburt.com/blog/2016/11/14/list-of-engineers-willing-to-mentor-you